 But it's not simply interest and opportunity that led us to open a yoga studio in Astoria

 In our clinical practice, we so often see that massage and acupuncture patients need to gain strength, flexibility and relearn patterns of movement so they can heal more quickly and avoid future injury.
 This preventative focus is very important to us at Watershed Wellness.
 Yes, we can help you once you’ve already been injured – but what’s even better is to avoid the problem in the first place.
-Yoga and pilates can both be such a tremendous boon in this regard.
+Yoga can be a tremendous boon in this regard.

 While there are excellent options for yoga in Astoria, we felt that we could offer something new to complement what people are already doing well here.